Revisiting the role of heterophily in graph representation learning: An edge classification perspective: Conclusion and Discussion

 \section{Conclusion and Discussion}

-We propose a framework to boost GNNs on graph data with low homophily levels by optimizing the graph structure.
-On the conjecture that heterophilious edges mislead GNNs to aggregate information from different classes, we focus on learn an optimal structure that has as less heterophilious edges as possible, instead of careful design of feature learning strategy.
-Our experimental investigation of the impacts of heterophilious edges on model performance suggests an edge drop approach in structure optimization.
-We then propose LHE that distinguishes different edge types with no additional hyperparameters involved.
-Our experiments on a variety of benchmark datasets show the significantly strong performance of the proposed method on graphs with high heterophily.
-We leave as future work improving the accuracy of edge classification on graphs with strong homophily.
+We have proposed a general framework to leverage the heterophily of graphs for boosting GNNs on graph data with low homophily levels from the perspective of edge type.
+On the conjecture that heterophilious edges mislead GNNs to aggregate information from different classes, we have first devised an optimal structure learning method based on edge type classification.
+Also based on edge classification, we have proposed to not optimize the graph structure but optimize the way of feature aggregation.
+Towards this end, we have introduced additional message passing channel to convey information about heterophilous neighbors.
+Our experiments on a variety of benchmark datasets show the significantly strong performance of the two proposed methods on graphs with high heterophily.

-We also note that though the heterophilious edges are filtered out as noise, in effect they can be meaningful in passing messages for higher-order neighbors.
-For example, if the distance between two nodes that have same label and are connected via two heterophilious edges, simply deleting the heterophilious edges will lead to the unavailability of the two-hop information.
-This is why the performance of LHE is still far from satisfaction on some datasets.
-It is of particular interest to consider how to fully exploit the identification of heterophilious edges by LHE in the future work.

-\textbf{Broader Impact.} Over the past years, the representation ability of GNNs on heterophily data has received great attention, with the majority of efforts devoted to designing advanced and complex GNN architectures for heterophily problem.
-Instead of heading towards that direction, this work is dedicated to looking at heterophily from the perspective of structural optimization.
-We hope that this work could provide insights on the homophily limitations of existing graph learning models and help researchers design more general models that work well in the full homophily regime.
+However, it should be noted that since the edge classification will be biased towards the majority of a certain edge type, it remains an open challenge for improving the accuracy of edge classification on graphs with strong homophily, which we leave as future work.